Excuse me for a sec, but…

 And again, that’s great.
 Presuming a decent wage is something that will exist in the future, Nevada students and parents should absolutely have as much information as possible about where they might find one.

-The problem is that the OWINN report contributes to the impression, persistently fostered by Sandoval and his sprawling workplace development apparatus and routinely echoed in the press, that the overwhelming majority of jobs opening up are going to be, well, special, and require advanced training, so workplace development simply must be our top priority as we prepare for the “new Nevada.”
+The problem is that the OWINN report contributes to the impression, persistently fostered by Sandoval and his sprawling workplace development apparatus and routinely echoed in the press, that the overwhelming majority of jobs opening up are going to be, well, special, and require advanced training, so workplace development (which would include employee engagement, proper and constructive feedback and opportunity to grow in the respective field) simply must be our top priority as we prepare for the “new Nevada.”

 Meantime, in the real Nevada, the top six, and 12 of the top 15, occupations that will have the most average annual openings through 2024 require “no formal educational credential” for entry.
 If you filter the aforementioned DETR excel file by education level, low-skill occupations totaled are projected to account for 38% of job openings in Nevada.
 When those low-skill jobs are combined with occupations requiring “high school diploma or equivalent,” together they account for 61 percent of all projected job openings through 2024.

 That — not some mid-level skills gap — is the workforce data that is routinely, aggressively, even deliberately shunted aside around here.

 NO!
 THAT ABSOLUTELY DOES NOT MEAN THAT EDUCATION IS UNNECESSARY, IRRELEVANT OR BAD IN ANY WAY!
 EDUCATION IS GOOD!